-The Community Co-op membership includes diverse homeschooling families from throughout the Chicago Area.
+The Community Organization for Near West Homeschoolers Co-op membership includes diverse homeschooling families from throughout the Chicagoland area.
 We represent the full spectrum of those who would identify themselves as homeschoolers.
 A wide variety of homeschooling definitions, methodologies, and philosophies are represented.
 All are welcome.
 Members agree to be tolerant of one another.

 Where do you meet?